NAT Loopback issues

 Go to “DNS rewrites” setting.

-Click “Add DNS rewrite”, than type your domain and server’s LAN IP in the field.
+Click “Add DNS rewrite”, then type your domain and server’s LAN IP in the field.

 Don’t forget to assign your AdGuard Home to your router’s LAN DHCP!